patseev/traced/README.md

 ## Logging + tracing pattern using middleware

 This small project is an attempt to create a "framework" for tracing and/or logging important parts of the application.
+The goal is to find a "best-practice" approach for logs/traces through trial and error.
+This is an attempt #1.

 This solution strives to be simple, and almost mechanical.
 It can be injected into an existing code base gradually.

 In this project I've implemented a simple `AuthService`, that depends on `UserRepository` and `EmailService` to register new users and send out confirmation emails.
 Each entity has the same structure when it comes down to logging and tracing.